colelawrence/decipad/apps/docs/docs/share/2-guests.md

 ## Share Your Notebook

-1. Open your notebook and click the `+` button on the top bar.
+1. Open your notebook and click the `Share` button on the top bar and select `Collaborate`.
-2. Select a role for the person you want to invite.
+3. Enter the email address and role of the person you want to invite.
-3. Enter their email address.
+2. Click `Send invite` to send an email with an invite link.

 There are two roles you can assign to your teammate: